-Finally, it is recommended to use a Laser-Diffraction instrument in future surveys for determination of the volume fraction of micro- and macro-flocs of small subsamples taken from field samples (from P-tube, or Van Dorn-tube).
-The floc distributions of the LD-method can be compared to those of the LABSFLOC-2-method.
+Finally, it is recommended to use a Laser-Diffraction instrument and underwater sedimentation balance instrument in future studies for determination of the volume fraction of micro- and macro-flocs of small subsamples taken from field samples (from P-tube, or Van Dorn-tube).
+The floc and settling velocity distributions of these instruments can be compared to those of the Labsfloc2-method.
 This requires the setup of a field laboratory close to the field sampling site.